-Eastbury Library is located in the centre of the school building, and its mission is to engage our learner in effective independent study.
-It is stocked with fiction and non-fiction books and currently houses over 2000 resources.
-The non-fiction section is in the process of being orgainsed in the dual decimal system.
+Eastbury School Library is located in the centre of the school building, and its mission is to engage our learner in effective independent study and promote and develop reading for pleasure.
+The library is stocked with fiction and non-fiction books and currently houses over 6000 resources.
+The non-fiction section is in the process of being organised in the dewey decimal system.
 This is to prepare our young people for future educational development.
-In addition to books, the library contains computers and printers which allow access to the school network, VLE and the internet.
-There are also subject specific magazines and a diverse selection of daily newspapers, ranging from The Financial Times to The Guardian.
+In addition to books, the library contains computers and printers which allow access to the school network, VLE and the Internet.
+There are also subject specific magazines and a diverse selection of daily newspapers.

 Activities in the Library

 An after school Homework Club is held in the School Library every evening.
-The library is open until 4.30pm every day, apart from the last day of each full term when the opening times may vary.
-In Homework Club the students have the opportunity to work in a quiet and studious environment making use of all the library resources and as well as the librarian.
+The Library is open until 4.00 pm every day; apart from the last day of each full term when the opening times may vary (students are advised to check for any updates on a daily basis).
+In Homework Club the students have the opportunity to work in a quiet and studious environment.

 Students are offered the chance to become reading champions and library stars.
 These students assist in the running of the School Library.
 Activities include stock selection and maintenance, cataloguing and processing stock, marketing and customer service.